rubyforgood/rubyforgood.org--old/faq.md

 ##### How is 2020 different from 2019?

-Due to COVID-19 we are moving to an online format in 2020.
-We hope to be back in person once it is safe to do so.
+Due to COVID-19, the 2020 event will be virtual.
+We look forward to transitioning back to an in-person event as soon as it is safe to do so.

-##### Do I get something special if I've been for the past 6 years?
+##### Do I get something special if I’ve attended all events for the last 6 years?

 A big virtual bear hug from all the organizers!